slcs-jsc/jurassic/docs/manual/retrieval_theory.md

 JURASSIC implements a physically consistent and well-established optimal estimation retrieval framework that is tightly integrated with its forward radiative transfer model.
-The use of analytic Jacobians and shared numerical infrastructure ensures stable and efficient retrieval calculations.
+The use of forward-model-consistent finite-difference Jacobians and shared numerical infrastructure ensures stable and efficient retrieval calculations.

 For a detailed theoretical treatment of optimal estimation, users are referred to Rodgers (2000) and the references listed in the